-The sponge docks is another great place to stop by and enjoy.
+The sponge docks are another great place to stop by and enjoy.
 The first Greek sponge diver to arrive in Tarpon Springs was John Cocoris in 1896.
 In 1905 he and some other Greek men started the first and very successful sponge diving business.
 As word spread to Greece about their success more and more migrated to the area and continues to this day.

 During sponge season, you can see natural sponge hanging from the boats.
 You can also enjoy sponge diving exhibitions, deep-sea fishing, and cruises.

 Right across the streets from the docks are all the quaint shops and restaurants to enjoy.
 Be sure and pick up a natural sponge or two at one of the shops.
 You can sit outside and enjoy a meal and don’t worry if you have Fido with you.
 They are permitted in the outdoor cafes and several areas in the town.
 I loved seeing all the Greek men enjoying their morning coffee outside and I’m sure telling some “whopper” fishing stories.

 From the docks, we stopped by a couple of area beaches in the area called Howard Park Beach and Sunset Beach Park.

 Both beaches are perfect for swimming, plenty of parking, picnic tables and covered areas to enjoy the day in.
 We noticed several people fishing in the area too.

 There is so much heritage and beauty in Tarpon Springs and I plan to go back and explore again.
 If you are looking for a family-friendly town with good food and lots to learn, be sure to visit Tarpon Springs, Florida.

 * * * *